replicatedhq/replicated-field-labs/instruqt/closing-information-gap/02-working-with-support-bundles/assignment.md

       - fail:
           when: "absent"
           message: |
             The Slackernews core component has not been deployed to this cluster.
-Please be sure to install the Slackernews registry application using its Helm chart.
+Please be sure to install the Slackernews application using its Helm chart.
       - fail:
           when: "< 1"
           message: |
-            The Slackernews core component is not currently running on this cluster.
+            The Slackernews application is not currently running on this cluster.
 Please review the logs in this support bundle to locate any errors.
       - pass:
           message: |
-            Ther Slackernews core component is running on this cluster and ready for use.
+            Ther Slackernews application is running on this cluster and ready for use.
 ```

 Taken together, your support bundle definition will look like this: